abinz-25/Custom-CipherCrypt/README.md

 ✅ **Practical Implementation**: User-friendly interface with input validation

 ⚠️ **Important Note**: This cipher is designed for educational purposes only.
 For real-world security needs, use modern encryption standards like AES, RSA, or ChaCha20.

 ---

+## Additional Documentation

+For more detailed examples and calculations, see:
+- **[ENCRYPTION_FLOW_EXAMPLE.md](ENCRYPTION_FLOW_EXAMPLE.md)**: Complete step-by-step encryption flow with detailed calculations showing how "HELLOWORLD" becomes "AKDUPIWHQBFYLE" using key "ALGORITHMS"

+---